 "So many people have been positive.
 So many people have wanted to remember Nicola and have been so supportive for us.

 "In another respect it has been like just revisiting it constantly, and with the trial and everything it has been difficult to move forward."

 Her father Bryn will be competing in the north pole marathon for charity and in memory of his daughter.

 "I wanted to do something positive to remember Nicola by," he said.
-"The biggest motivation is making sure people remember Nicola and remember what sort of person she was."'Difficult time'
+"The biggest motivation is making sure people remember Nicola and remember what sort of person she was."